 This destructive practice is not just destroying fish stocks.
 It is also the number one threat to the survival of sea turtles, including the critically endangered Hawksbill sea turtle.
 Of the thousands which hatch on the local beaches, only a handful make it to adulthood.
 For the survival of this endangered species, we must halt the practice of bomb fishing.

-In response to this environmental threat, we are working with our local partners to support the sustainable fishing cooperatives.
-As of this year there were five cooperatives with a total of over 160 members, and the number is growing.
+In response to this environmental threat, we are working with our local partners to support sustainable fishing cooperatives.
 These cooperatives are made up of fisherwomen and fishermen who are committed to less destructive forms of fishing.
 They are spreading the word about the problems created by bomb fishing.
 They are also working with scientists from the University of El Salvador to track local fish species, and to create protected areas where the fish can reproduce.
-By constructing “reefs” of anchored wood to replace the lost habitat, the cooperative members provide a place for fish to lay their eggs.
-They are patrolling these areas to report any use of explosives to the local authorities.
+By constructing “artificial reefs,” or fish aggregating devices, to replace lost habitat, the cooperative members provide a place for fish to take refuge and lay their eggs.
+Community volunteers patrol these areas to report any use of explosives to the local authorities.

 These fisherwomen and fishermen represent a new wave of environmental consciousness in some of the poorest rural communities of El Salvador.
 In the country with one of the highest levels of environmental degradation in the Americas, rural people whose livelihoods depend on the land and sea – farmers, fishermen, crabbers – can see that they must protect the few resources they have left.